Help with pay day loans

 There are different ways you can avoid having to get a loan of any kind, whether it is a pay-day or a loan from your bank or buildings society.
 You can do this by managing your finances and planning ahead.
 Check out the links below to help.

 Use an online version or print off a paper budget planner.
 Write down your incomings and outgoings to prioritise who you need to pay and what you need to cut back on.
-You can also find out what you can cut back on using the ‘Cut-back Calculator’.
+You can also find out what you can cut back on using the ‘budget calculator’.
 This might save you money each month on items you may not necessarily need.

 If you’re unemployed, get advice from your local job centre about how you can get back into work, with a full or part time job.
 They can also advise on whether you’re receiving all of the benefits you’re entitled to.

-We have a host of tips and advice on how to manage your money, including saving money on your utility bills and items around your home here.
+We have a host of tips and advice on how to manage your money, including saving money on your utility bills and items around your home.
+Take a look at our money saving tips and find which ones could help you.

 Pay day loans can be seen as a tempting way to get cash quickly for life’s emergencies, but it can be smarter to avoid them and look for cheaper solutions.